zetaprawira7/os212/links.md

 14. [Physical Memory](https://www.sciencedirect.com/topics/computer-science/physical-memory)<br>
 Physical memory (also known as random-access memory (RAM)) is a form of very fast, but volatile data storage.
 RAM modules are typically measured in nanoseconds (1000− 3), and physical disks are typically measured in milliseconds (1000− 1).
 This makes physical memory roughly 100,000 times faster than a common physical disk.
 Therefore, when possible, Windows and Windows Server keep the most frequently accessed pages of memory in physical memory and rely on a disk only if needed.

-## Week 06
+## 🐍  Week 06

 15. [Processes](https://www.tutorialspoint.com/operating_system/os_processes.htm)<br>
 A process is basically a program in execution.
 The execution of a process must progress in a sequential fashion.
 To put it in simple terms, we write our computer programs in a text file and when we execute this program, it becomes a process which performs all the tasks mentioned in the program.

 16. [Process Scheduling](https://www.tutorialspoint.com/operating_system/os_process_scheduling.htm)<br>
-he process scheduling is the activity of the process manager that handles the removal of the running process from the CPU and the selection of another process on the basis of a particular strategy.
+Process scheduling is the activity of the process manager that handles the removal of the running process from the CPU and the selection of another process on the basis of a particular strategy.
 Process scheduling is an essential part of a Multiprogramming operating systems.
 Such operating systems allow more than one process to be loaded into the executable memory at a time and the loaded process shares the CPU using time multiplexing.

 17. [Multi-Threading](https://www.tutorialspoint.com/operating_system/os_multi_threading.htm)<br>
 A thread is a flow of execution through the process code, with its own program counter that keeps track of which instruction to execute next, system registers which hold its current working variables, and a stack which contains the execution history.